somallg/javascript/README.md

 # 1.5 Command Line References

-# 2. V8: The Javascript Engine
+# Section 2.
+V8: The Javascript Engine

-## 2.1 Conceptual Aside: Processors, Machine Language, and C++
+## 2.6 Conceptual Aside: Processors, Machine Language, and C++
 * Machine Code: programming languages spoken by computer processors
 * Node is written in C++
 * V8 is written in C++

-## 2.2 Javascript Aside: Javascript Engines and the ECMAScript Specification
+## 2.7 Javascript Aside: Javascript Engines and the ECMAScript Specification
 * ECMAScript: the standard Javascript is based on
 * Javascript Engine: a program that converts Javascript code into something the computer processor can understand

-## 2.3 V8 Under the Hood
+## 2.8 V8 Under the Hood

-## 2.4 Adding Features to JavaScript
+## 2.9 Adding Features to JavaScript

-# 3. The Node Core
+# Section 3.
+The Node Core

-## 3.1 Conceptual Aside: Servers and Clients
+## 3.10 Conceptual Aside: Servers and Clients
 * Servers: computer performs services
 * Clients: asks for services
 * Request/Response model

-## 3.2 What Does Javascript Need to Manage a Server?
+## 3.11 What Does Javascript Need to Manage a Server?
 * Better ways to organize our code into reusable pieces
 * Ways to deal with files
 * Ways to deal with databases